 3) Developing resource materials

-In order to help inform CALD communities about the NDIS we are developing two translated factsheets- Understanding Disability in Australia and – What is the NDIS?
-These factsheets were required in part as translated materials on these topics in a range of languages is quite limited.
+In order to help inform CALD communities about the NDIS we developed two translated factsheets- Understanding Disability in Australia and – What is the NDIS?
+These factsheets were required in part as translated materials on these topics in a range of languages was quite limited.

-We are also completing the development of 5 short digital stories to explore the life experiences of people with disability and their families from CALD communities and ways that the NDIS may benefit them.
-We felt there was a need for this as AMPARO can find very few digital stories that explore the lived experiences of people with disability who are from CALD backgrounds, particularly from new refugee and migrant communities who are non-English speaking.
+5 short digital stories to explore the life experiences of people with disability and their families from CALD communities and ways that the NDIS may benefit them were developed.
+This was in part to address the shortage of digital stories that explore the lived experiences of people with disability who are from CALD backgrounds, particularly from new refugee and migrant communities who are non-English speaking.

-The stories will reflect individuals and families in a positive light and portray their lives in a respectful manner.
-Each story may have a different emphasis depending on the lived experiences of those involved and these stories primarily focuses on the lived experience of refugees from new and emerging communities.
-The stories are mainly told in the languages of those appearing, with English subtitles.
-The intended audience will be people from new refugee and migrant communities, but we also hope it will also hope they provide useful insights for the NDIA and providers of disability support.
+The stories were mainly told in the languages of those appearing, with English subtitles.
+The intended audience was people from new refugee and migrant communities, but we also hope it provides useful insights for the NDIA and providers of disability support.

-4) Project evaluation will be supported by research undertaken in injunction with our partners and Griffith University which aims:
+4) A project evaluation was supported by research undertaken in injunction with our partners and Griffith University which aimed: